 Dzień Dziecka (Children’s Day)

-What’s interesting, it’s very popular to get gifts from mom’s and dad’s work: it’s usually a bag of chocolates, candies and all the other goodies that every child loves.
+What’s interesting is that it’s very popular for children to get gifts from mom’s and dad’s workplace.
+This is usually a bag of chocolates, candies and other goodies that every child loves.

 Dzień Ojca (Father’s Day)